Work underway at Place-des-arts station

 - Refurbishment of the entrance building’s structural slab and staircases.

-For the installation of two elevators between the fare booth level and the platforms in both directions, the station’s underground infrastructures must be expanded.
+- Installation of two elevators between the fare booth level and the platforms in both directions; the station’s underground infrastructures must therefore be expanded.
 This means that the work will be visible above ground level.
-More information to come.

 Yes, the De Bleury entrance building will have some.

 Originally, Place-des-Arts station had four separate entrance buildings, and three of these have been integrated into buildings.

 - The Jeanne-Mance entrance building was covered by the Musée d’art contemporain in 1992.